Saigon stays for all pockets

 A great way to see the city - and grab a few local insights - is by using the services of Vespa Adventures (vespaadventures.com), which prides itself on maintaining a fleet of vintage scooters, some dating back over 40 years.
 Visit Chinese temples, a 'bird club', do an after dark circuit, or explore the Mekong.
 It's all possible at around US$72 per person with food, guide, raincoat, helmet, insurance and more.
 The visually restless may wish to take in the Artinus 3D Art Gallery (9am-6pm, open till 8pm on weekends and holidays, artinusvn.com/).
 Tickets start at 200,000 dong (or about US$19).

 Later, finish up your dining and Saigon bars trawl with a postprandial stroll enjoying a kerbside height and weight check by local artificers who trundle their contraptions around town.

 Saigon business hotels review

-Park Hyatt pool, sunny side up/ photo: Vijay Verghese
+Park Hyatt lobby adorned with local art/ photo: Vijay Verghese

 Before you book into a hotel bear two things in mind.
 At older hotels the plugs are often French-style two-pin deep-socket affairs that will stymie some adaptors.
 Secondly, while faster internet connections and broadband are developing fast, general surfing speed often depends largely on how many guests are logged on at any one time.
 As internet usage in Vietnam tends to be private rather than corporate, nights can get jammed up.